 Through its six key principles, the ETF highlights the need for a fair price for transport, accompanied by sufficient financial resources promoting sustainable transport modes.
 This means not only funding necessary infrastructure upgrades, recruitment and training of additional staff, but also supporting public transport companies that have been severely hit by the COVID-19 pandemic.
-These measures should lead to a modal shift where rail, urban public transport and shipping are a backbone of the European transport system, with road transport and civil aviation complementing it.
+These measures should lead to a modal shift where rail, urban public transport and shipping are the backbone of the European transport system, with road transport and civil aviation complementing it.

 To reach climate objectives, we must first acknowledge that the transport sectors in its current shape is broken.
 The Parliament’s adopted text rightly mentions the need to strengthen the ‘polluter pays’ principle, but it has to cover also non-environmental costs resulting from circumventing labour and social security regulations.
 Proper enforcement of existing labour regulations and creation of a full social agenda for transport will be the key to internalising these costs.

-Regarding governance, the adopted text on the European Climate Law correctly mentions the important role of the civil society in policymaking.
+Regarding governance, the adopted text on the European Climate Law correctly mentions the important role of civil society in policymaking.
 Obliging Member States to inform and consult its representatives, including social partners, throughout the legislative process on climate-related measures is a step in the right direction.
 What is equally crucial is to ensure the involvement of trade unions in the preparation of the planned sectoral decarbonisation roadmaps at the EU level.

-As the adoption of the draft Law is still subject to the negotiations with the EU Council, we call on Member States to use it as an opportunity to change our societies for better.
-Improving working conditions for transport workers should be part of the solution on how to move to climate neutrality.
-This will in turn restore the balance between the transport modes and foster systemic change.
+As the adoption of the draft Law is still subject to the negotiations with the EU Council, we call on Member States to use it as an opportunity to change our societies for the better.
+Improving working conditions for transport workers should be part of the solution on how to achieve climate neutrality.
+This will in turn restore the balance between transport modes and foster systemic change.
 Otherwise any target for transport and EU as such, no matter how ambitious, will remain on paper.